Martin-Pop/paralel_encryptor/README.md

 Header (12 bytes): 8 bytes for nonce and 4 bytes for chunk size.
 ---
 ## Known Issues & Limitations
-- Large files allocation takes alot of time.
-- Parameters are not validated yet.
+- Parameters are not yet validated.
 - Unexpected crashes might not terminate all processes.

 ---